VHS: VHS-C / Super VHS-C

 Another variant is VHS-Compact (VHS-C), originally developed for portable VCRs in 1982, but ultimately finding success in palm-sized camcorders.
 The longest tape available for NTSC holds 60 minutes in SP mode and 180 minutes in EP mode.
 Since VHS-C tapes are based on the same magnetic tape as full-size tapes, they can be played back in standard VHS players using a mechanical adapter, without the need of any kind of signal conversion.
 The magnetic tape on VHS-C cassettes is wound on one main spool and uses a gear wheel to advance the tape.

 The adapter is mechanical, although early examples were motorized, with a battery.
 It has an internal hub to engage with the VCR mechanism in the location of a normal full-size tape hub, driving the gearing on the VHS-C cassette.
 Also, when a VHS-C cassette is inserted into the adapter, a small swing-arm pulls the tape out of the miniature cassette to span the standard tape path distance between the guide rollers of a full-size tape.
 This allows the tape from the miniature cassette to use the same loading mechanism as that from the standard cassette.

 Super VHS-C or S-VHS Compact was developed by JVC in 1987.
 S-VHS provided an improved luminance and chrominance quality, yet S-VHS recorders were compatible with VHS tapes.

 Sony was unable to shrink its Betamax form any further, so instead developed Video8/Hi8 which was in direct competition with the VHS-C/S-VHS-C format throughout the 1980s, 1990s, and 2000s.
 Ultimately neither format "won" and both have been superseded by digital high definition equipment.

 W-VHS / Digital-VHS (high-definition)

-W-VHS allowed recording of MUSE Hi-Vision analog high definition television, which was broadcast in Japan from 1989 until 2007.
+Wide-VHS (W-VHS) allowed recording of MUSE Hi-Vision analog high definition television, which was broadcast in Japan from 1989 until 2007.
 The other improved standard, called Digital-VHS (D-VHS), records digital high definition video onto a VHS form factor tape.
 D-VHS can record up to 4 hours of ATSC digital television in 720p or 1080i formats using the fastest record mode (equivalent to VHS-SP), and up to 49 hours of lower-definition video at slower speeds.